CarloAndreaDeFilippo/PolymerGeneratorLAMMPS/README.md

 ## How to use the script

 1. Edit simulation parameters in `PARAMETER_FILE` (e.g., number of polymers, solvent, interaction strengths).
-An example `par.txt` is provided.
+An example `par.json` is provided.
 2. Generate the configuration file:

 ```